engeir/hack-md-notes/parameter-scan.md

 The **100 times Pinatubo** data is from Jones et al. (2005).

-The **CESM1 LME** data is from a large project with Otto-Bliesner as the principal investigator.
+The **CESM1 LME** data is from a large project with Otto-Bliesner as the principal investigator[^@ottobliesner2016].
 The injected SO~2~ used is from the Gao et al. (2008) ice-core derived estimates, and temperature records are the ensemble median over five simulation runs.

 ## Results